 - (3) It shall be sufficient justification for the purposes of subparagraph (2) of this paragraph in any case to which that subparagraph applies if it is shown that the force used did not exceed that which might lawfully have been used in the circumstances of that case under the law in force immediately before the fixed date. - 2.
-(1) No person shall be deprived of his personal liberty, Protection save as may be authorized by law in any of the following cases, of right to personal that is to sayliberty.
+(1) No person shall be deprived of his personal liberty, save as may be authorized by law in any of the following cases, that is to say-